cplatt-iso/pacs/README.md

 3. The Brit PACS Debian package (`brit-works_6.5.0-07f_amd64.deb`) in this directory
 4. Access to the `axiom_shared_network` Docker network (created by other components)

+## Quick Notes

+Depending on your envrionment, the "docker-compose" command may be "docker compose" - adjust as necessary.

 ## Quick Start

 ### 1. Build the PACS Container